-I have receive so many comments, emails and texts from you all asking about the details on how to make the DIY Herb Garden project.
+I have received so many comments, emails and texts from you all asking about the details on how to make the DIY Herb Garden project.
 So…..
-I will be the first one to admit I might have dropped the ball on that follow up article to our DIY PATIO PAVER PROJECT, which would have covered all that information.
-I did get engulfed in the One Room Challenge, but in my defense I only had 6 weeks to get the Sleeping Porch done, and now I have shamelessly plugged it again…with a link, in case you missed it., or sign up for our bi- monthly newsletter:
+I will be the first one to admit…..
+I might have dropped the ball on that follow up article to our DIY PATIO PAVER PROJECT, which would have covered all that information.
+I did get really engulfed in the One Room Challenge, and in my defense I only had 6 weeks to get the Sleeping Porch done.
+So now I have shamelessly plugged it again…with a link, in case you missed it., or sign up for our monthly newsletter:

 Basically this is an easy weekend project, that takes very little time, money, or effort.

 - Exterior Paint

 When picking pallets to utilize for furniture or wall treatments, you really want to make sure of two things.
 1. What are the pallets are made out of and 2.
 What did the pallets originally transport.
 Some pallets have housed potential poisonous substances, while others are made out of wood treated with poisonous substances, and these are not suitable for reuse.
 1001 pallets is a great resource for looking up this information and has a great article available at this (article link).
 I have included a copy of the pallet codes below from 1001 pallets, these are for the wood type used to make the pallets.
 Our pallet was HT and were originally used to ship the components of rock fireplace ……bet you can’t guess where I got those from….maybe the patio paver project?
 We were very lucky and received out shipment on a double wide pallet.